 “People don’t realize how skilled and adept golden eagles are.
 They are extremely intelligent, which makes them extremely difficult to trap.
 They just clue into everything,” Busby said.

 With two-inch talons, a wingspan taller than most humans (six to seven and a half feet) and undeniably clever minds, North America’s largest eagle might appear invulnerable.
 But these majestic raptors are in more danger than meets the eye.
-Collisions with wind turbines, illegal shooting and persecution, habitat loss, climate change and lead poisoning are only a few major threats to these birds of prey.
+Illegal shooting and persecution, and collisions with wind turbines, habitat loss, climate change and lead poisoning are major threats to these birds of prey.

 Busby also collects and analyzes blood samples to look for elevated lead levels, a critical issue for these raptors and major point of study for the institute.